 To access either service or find out more information, including opening times, please visit the RCEW website.

-Our listening services are fully confidential, you do not have to give us your name or any other information about yourself.
-You can remain completely anonymous if you prefer.
+Our listening services are confidential, you do not have to give us your name or any other information about yourself.
+You can remain anonymous if you prefer.

 Details of calls, emails and texts are shared within OSARCC: we make notes about each contact, but we do not share these with anybody outside of OSARCC.

 We will only break confidentiality if you ask us to, or if you’ve given us relevant information that makes us concerned for your or somebody else’s safety.
-For more information about this, please read our Child Protection policy.
+For more information about this, please ask our helpline workers, or read our Safeguarding policy.